Hi! Are you looking for flushable wet wipes? You’ve found them!

 DIY Wet Wipes

-I did use homemade wipes when I was potty training.
-(Have you seen the cost of the Pullups potty training wipesor the name brand toilet wipes?
+I used homemade wipes when I was potty training.
+(Have you seen the cost of the potty training wipesor the name brand toilet wipes?
 Scandalous!!)
-The homemade version works well for toddlers.
+The homemade version works well for toddlers, kids, and adults.

 I also didn’t mind using a bunch at once because they are so inexpensive to make.